fafadiatech/newscout_web/tests/README.md

 Be sure to fill "-" with right values with right values

-To run test suite just type `pytest`
+To run test suite just type `cd e2e && pytest`